bobbyiliev/101-linux-commands-ebook/ebook/en/content/089-the-ssh-command.md

 # The `ssh` command

 The `ssh` command in Linux stands for "Secure Shell".
-It is a protocal used to securely connect to a remote server/system. ssh is more secure in the sense that it transfers the data in encrypted form between the host and the client. ssh runs at TCP/IP port 22.
+It is a protocol used to securely connect to a remote server/system. ssh is more secure in the sense that it transfers the data in encrypted form between the host and the client. ssh runs at TCP/IP port 22.

 ### Examples: